janhancic/grunt-stitch-js/README.md

 grunt.loadNpmTasks('grunt-stitch-js');
 ```

+_Note_: NPM registry page for this plugin can be found [here](https://npmjs.org/package/grunt-stitch-js).

 ## Configuration
 In  order for the task to work it needs to know about two files:
 - `templateFile`: the file to use as the template